abelectronicsuk/ABElectronics_CLI/iopi_python/README.md

 Set the interrupt pins to be mirrored or for separate ports; 1 = The pins are internally connected, 0 = The pins are not connected.
 INTA is associated with PortA and INTB is associated with PortB;  e.g., '-m 1' will set both interrupt pins IA and IB to be mirrored.

 ```-l --interruptpolarity=value```
-Set the polarity of the interrupt output pins IA and IB; 1 = Active-high, 0 = Active-low; ; e.g., '-l 1' will set the interrupt output pins to go logic high when an interrupt occurs.
+Set the polarity of the interrupt output pins IA and IB; 1 = Active-high, 0 = Active-low; e.g., '-l 1' will set the interrupt output pins to go logic high when an interrupt occurs.

 ```-t --interrupttype=value```
 Sets the type of interrupt for the selected pin or port; 1 = interrupt is fired when the pin matches the default value, 0 = the interrupt is fired on state change; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1; e.g., '-t 0 -n 3' will set the interrupt for pin 3 to trigger on state change.

 ```-f --interruptdefaults=value```
 Set the compare value for interrupt-on-change on the selected port.
-If the associated pin level is the opposite from the set value an interrupt occurs; If a port has been selected the value can be 0 to 255.
+If the associated pin level is the opposite of the set value an interrupt occurs; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-f 1 -n 3' will set the default value for pin 3 to be logic high.

 ```-e --enableinterrupts=value```
 Enable interrupts for the selected port or pin; For each pin 0 = off, 1 = on; If a port has been selected the value can be 0 to 255.
 If a pin has been selected the value can be 0 or 1;  e.g., '-e 1 -n 3' will enable the interrupt for pin 3.